an inkBoat and AXIS Dance Company production

-SIK: Odd Nerdrum’s paintings have been of interest to me since the mid-90’s, but it wasn’t until recently that I considered creating a dance work directly inspired by them.
-As we have examined these works more thoroughly, I have been struck by the relationship of landscape and body.
+SIK: As we have examined Odd Nerdrum’s works, I have been struck by the relationship of landscape and body.
 It seems that our species imagines itself above nature because we can go into outer space or divert water across large distances.
 But these are technologies and technologies are simply an extension of ourselves and we are an extension of nature.
 I am also guilty of thinking of myself as higher than ants.
 As we’ve been working, I’ve been considering our animal-ness and our mountain-ness and our cloud-ness.
 I’ve been considering the space between and within bodies.

 Joan, have Nerdrums paintings been influential to you in composing the music?